 Applications are made through UCAS – check out our guide on writing personal statements for university!
 Make sure that you read your chosen university’s entry requirements before applying, though you will generally need:

 - 5 GCSEs (A-C), including English, maths and science

 - 3 A levels at grades AAB in subjects like chemistry, biology and either physics or maths

-- Take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT)
+- to take the UK Clinical Aptitude Test (UKCAT) or the BioMedical Admissions Test (BMAT).

 2. Foundation Training

 Once you’ve successfully completed your medical degree, you will continue your education by taking a paid training job in a hospital or other medical setting which will cover a range of medical specialities, including surgery.
 This typically lasts two years.